Last Updated: May 12, 2026

 This might seem like an obvious choice, but it’s important to note that different breeds of goldfish aren’t always compatible with other fish species and even other goldfish.

-There are many amazing goldfish breeds, and they can be separated into two categories to make things a little easier:
+There are many amazing goldfish breeds, and they fall into two categories to make things a little easier:

 Fancy Breeds